 Address: De Zaanse Schans, Schansend 7, 1509 AW Zaandam

 This was a great family trip I embarked on with my mother, aunt and brother.
 We travelled out to Haarlem for a leisurely, traffic-free cycling excursion through the Zuid-Kennemerland National Park to the beach at Bloemendaal aan Zee.

-The views of the North Sea, underscored by high-rise buildings looming in the horizon (reminiscent of the opening scene of Inception), were truly breath-taking.
-I was blown away, not only because of the spectacular views, but also by the really strong winds.
+The views of the North Sea, underscored by high-rise buildings looming on the horizon (reminiscent of the opening scene of Inception), were truly breathtaking.
+I was blown away, not only because of the spectacular views but also by the really strong winds.

 6. Waterproof everything, even in the summer

 Rain, shine, wind, hail, snow, you name it – Amsterdam has it all.
 Sometimes on the same day.
 (I can attest to this.
 There is nothing stranger than cycling under a raincloud by accident when the sun is still shining).
 A general rule of thumb is to always expect rain, even when the skies are blue.

 In the summer, dress light but bring out a raincoat (see: rain) and a light jacket because it might get chilly at night.
 Leave your umbrellas at home, as strong winds in Amsterdam more often than not result in inverted umbrellas.

 During spring, fall and winter, wear water-resistant coats (with hoods!) and waterproof shoes.
 Trudging through slush in wet shoes is Not Fun, and might also result in you meeting the ground up close and personal in a way you never expected.